 SHRM is the leading voice of the human resource profession, serving as the largest HR membership organization devoted to human resources management.
 SHRM provides education and information services, government and media representation to more than 275,000 professional and student members worldwide.

 Today, GMVHRA is comprised of professionals employed in various human resource-related functions in over 100 private sector, public sector and non-profit organizations.
-GMVHRA is the largest of the NH chapters.
+GMVHRA is the largest 100% SHRM chapter in MA and NH.

 Our meetings are held September through June, on the first Thursday of each month from 8:00 a.m. to 10:30a.m..
 Additionally, GMVHRA hosts an annual employment law update that is attended by close to 100 HR professionals.
 GMVHRA also occasionally offers additional half-day and full-day programs.